Anirudha-repo/Cats-Vs-Dogs-Classification-using-SVM/README.md

 ##  Dataset

 The project uses a dataset consisting of images of cats and dogs.
 Images are typically preprocessed (e.g., resized to 64x64 pixels) to ensure uniform input for the model.
+You can download the complete dataset from Kaggle.

 -----